Jaspitta/secondbrain/Readwise/Articles/MST124 Unit 5.md

   3. Find the pointofintersection of these twolines.Thisisthe centreofthe circle.
   4. Find the radiusofthe circle,which is the distance from the centreto any of the three points.
   Hencewrite downthe equation of the circle.
+## New highlights added November 22, 2024 at 9:40 AM
+### 3 Pointsofintersection
+- a pointwhere twolines intersect can befound by solvingthe equationsofthe lines simultaneously.
+Youcan use a similar approachtoﬁnd points where alineand acurve, suchasa circle,intersect.
+#### 3.1Pointsofintersection of a lineand a curve
+- Youcan use similar methods to ﬁndthe points of intersection of aline and a parabola
+##### Supply anddemand
+- The lawofdemand statesthatthe lowerthe sellingprice ofthe goods, the more consumerswantto buy.
+  The lawofsupply statesthatthe lowerthe sellingprice ofthe goods, the less producerswantto produce.
+- The sellingpriceatwhich the supply of aparticular item from producersis equal to the demandfrom consumersiscalled the equilibrium price
+#### 3.2Pointsofintersection of twocircles
+- To ﬁnd the points of intersection of two circles, you need to solvetheir equationssimultaneousl
+#### 3.3Using thecomputerfor coordinate geometry
+### 4 Working in three dimensions
+#### 4.1Three-dimensionalcoordinates
+- we extend the usualtwo-dimensional Cartesian coordinate system, by introducinga third axis,the z-axis,
+- Althoughtwo-dimensional coordinatesystems are usually drawnwiththe positive direction of the y-axis pointing up, three-dimensional systems are usually drawnwiththe positive direction of the z-axis pointing up.
+- Thisplane isknown as the x, y-plane.
+Similarly,the plane thatcontains the x-and z-axes is the x, z-plane, andthe plane thatcontainsthe y-and z-axes is the y, z-plane.
+These
+- These three planes are known asthe coordinate planes.The positive direction of the z-axis is calledthe positive z-direction
+- The right-handed coordinatesystemisusually usedinpreferenceto the left-handed one.
+- The position of a pointinthree dimensionscan be speciﬁed by three coordinates x, y and z,
+#### 4.2The distance between twopointsin three dimensions
+- In the ﬁgure, the horizontalplane thatcontainsthe point A hasbeen shaded.
+Let C be the pointinthisplane thatliesdirectly below B,and let D be the pointinthe shadedplane such that AD is parallelto the x-axisand CD is parallelto the y-axis,asshown.
+- The distance AB is the length of the hypotenuse of the right-angled triangle with vertices A, B and C.So, by Pythagoras’theorem, AB2 = AC2 +BC2.
+  (6) Howeverthe length AC thatappears in thisequation is itself the length of the hypotenuse of the right-angledtriangle with vertices A, C and D.So, again by Pythagoras’theorem, AC2 = AD2 +DC2.
+- Usingthisequation to substitute for AC2 in equation (6)gives AB2 = AD2 +DC2 +BC2.
+- AB2 =(x2 − x1)2 +(y2 − y1)2 +(z2 − z1)2.
+- Distance formula(three dimensions) The distance between twopoints (x1,y1,z1)and (x2,y2,z2)is ' (x2 − x1)2 +(y2 − y1)2 +(z2 − z1)2.
+#### 4.3The equation of a sphere
+- .
+In three dimensions, the locusof points equidistant from a particular pointisa sphere.
+- If a sphere hascentre(a, b, c), and(x, y, z)isany pointonthe sphere,then the distance between these two points is equal to the radius
+- Thestandard formofthe equation of a sphere The sphere with centre(a, b, c)and radius r hasequation (x − a)2 +(y − b)2 +(z − c)2 = r2.
+- As with the equationsofcircles, the equationsofspherescan be writtenin forms otherthanthe standard form
+- x2 + y2 + z2 +2x − 6y − 4z +12 = 0.
+- Not every equation with terms in x2, y2, z2, x, y, z anda constant term represents asphere
+- if the coeﬃcients of x2, y2 and z2 are notall the same,then the equation does notrepresent a sphere.Similarly,the equation x2 + y2 + z2 = −1does notrepresent a sphere,because no point(x, y, x)satisﬁesthisequation.
+- Non-spherical objectsthatare represented by equationswithterms in x2, y2, z2, x, y, z anda constant term include ellipsoids and hyperboloids,as illustrated in Figure 27.
+### 5 Vectors
+- a type of mathematical object calleda vector.
+#### 5.1Whatisa vector?
+- Some mathematical quantities can’tbespeciﬁedjust by stating their size – instead you need to state a size and adirection
+- .The resulting quantity is calledthe velocity of the object.
+- , we often need to dealwithmovementintwo or three dimensions.
+- , displacement is the position of one pointrelative to another, whether in one, twoorthree dimensions.
+- o speed together with direction is called velocity.
+- Quantities,such asdisplacementand velocity,thathavebotha size anda direction are called vectors,or vector quantities
+- f avector quantity is force.The size of a vector is usually calledits magnitude.
+- quantitiesthathavesize but no direction are called scalars,or scalar quantities.
+- Any vector with non-zeromagnitude canbe represented by an arrow,
+- The length of the arrowrepresentsthe magnitude of the vector,
+- and the direction of the arrowrepresents the direction of the vector
+- three-dimensional vectors are representedby arrows in three-dimensional space
+- Once you’ve chosen a scale,any two arrows with the same length andthe same direction representthe same vector
+- Vectors are often denoted by lower-caseletters.We distinguish them from scalars by using abold typeface in typed text,and by underliningthemin handwrittentext
+- denoted by v in print, or handwrittenas v.
+- Remember to underline handwrittenvectors (and maketyped ones bold)inyourown work.
+- Vectors thatrepresent displacements are sometimescalled displacement vectors
+- The magnitude of a vector v is a scalar quantity.Itisdenoted by |v|,
+##### Equalvectors
+- two vectors are equal if they have the same magnitude andthe same direction.
+##### The zerovector
+- Zerovector The zerovector,denoted by 0 (bold zero),isthe vector whose magnitude is zero.
+It hasno direction.
+- The zero vector is handwrittenas0 (zero underlined).
+##### Additionofvectors
+- We write −−→ PQ+ −−→ QR = −→ PR.
+- .The general rule is calledthe triangle law for vectoradditio
+- The sumoftwo vectors is alsocalled their resultant or resultant vector.
+- Figure 34(c)gives an alternative way to add two vectors,the parallelogramlaw forvectoraddition,
+- Parallelogram lawfor vector addition To ﬁnd the sum of twovectors a and b,place their tails together,and complete the resulting ﬁguretoform a parallelogram.
+Then a + b is the vector formedby the diagonal of the parallelogram, startingfrom the point where the tails of a and b mee
+- Youcan addmore thantwo vectors together.Toadd several vectors,you place themall tipto tail,one afteranother
+- Note thatyou can’tadd a vector to a scalar.
+Expressionssuch as v + x, where v is a vector and x is a scalar, are meaningless.
+##### Negative of avector
+- Negative of a vector The negative of a vector a,denoted by −a,isthe vector with the same magnitude as a,but the opposite direction.
+- Forany points P and Q,the position vectors property that − −−→ PQ = −−→
+- If youadd any vector a to itsnegative −a,byplacing the twovectors tip to tail in the usualway,then you getthe zero vector.
+## New highlights added November 22, 2024 at 10:40 AM
+##### Subtractionofvectors
+- .
+Subtracting anumberisthe same as adding the negative
+- Vector subtraction To subtract b from a,add −b to a.
+  Thatis, a − b = a +(−b).
+##### Multiplicationofvectors by scalars
+- Youcan multiply vectors by scalars
+- Theresultant vector a + a hasthe same direction as a,but twicethe magnitude.We denoteitby 2a
+- , forany non-zero realnumber m, the scalar multiple ma of a is the vector
+- whose magnitude is |m| timesthe magnitude of a
+- thathas the same direction as a if m is positive,and the opposite direction if m is negative
+- Also, 0a = 0.
+- .A knot is aunitof speed often usedinmeteorology,and in air andmaritime navigation.Its usualabbreviation is kn,and 1kn = 1.852kmh−1.
+- the direction of awindisusually given as the direction from which it blows